aewshopping/ssg-deploy-test/src/posts/reviews/2024-12-22-review-the-invention-of-good-and-evil.md

 As more modern strains of human emerged we underwent a process of self-domestication.
 Like other animals that have been domesticated this means pacific juvenile traits are retained into adulthood.
 Basically we stay cute and cuddly forever!

 How did this happen?
-The most likely assumption, Sauer tells, us is that we just killed off the most aggressive members of our societies, leaving only the cute ones:
+The most likely assumption, Sauer tells us, is that we just killed off the most aggressive members of our societies, leaving only the cute ones:

 >> A species that kills its most belligerent, aggressive and ruthless members over hundreds of generations creates a strong selection pressure in favour of peacefulness, tolerance and impulse control.
 We are the descendants of the friendliest.
 >>> Hanno Sauer on the domestication of humans